jwhitbeck/dendrite/www/content/tutorial.md

 ### Transducers

-As explained in the [implementation notes]({{< relref "implementation.md" >}}), dendrite performs record assembly in parallel by transforming lists of striped records (by default 256 records per bundle) into a [Chunk]({{< link clojure-ichunk >}}) of assembled records.
+As explained in the [implementation notes]({{< relref "implementation.md" >}}), dendrite performs record assembly in parallel by transforming lists of shredded records (by default 256 records per bundle) into a [Chunk]({{< link clojure-ichunk >}}) of assembled records.
 This is a classic reduce operation.
 The `d/eduction` function can modify this reduction with a transducer (or a composition of several transducers).
 As long as the transducer is stateless, this is completely equivalent to calling